 - Boneless beef short ribs – You can also use bone in short ribs.
 For this recipe I use English cut short ribs.
 If you can’t find short ribs you can substitute a chuck roast that has been cut into large pieces.

 - Whole tomatoes in puree – You will want to crush the tomatoes by hand to get nice chunks in the sauce.
+Consider using homemade fire roasted tomatoes to add a sweet and smoky flavor.

 - Carrots, Celery and Onion – I like to cut the vegetables into a very small dice.
 Most of the vegetables will melt into the sauce while cooking.